valery-judah/leetcode-python/tasks/0169-majority-element/notes.md

 # Why it works

-**Pairing/cancellation view.** Each time you see a non-candidate while count>0, you cancel it against one candidate vote.
+**Pairing/cancellation view.** Each time you see a non-candidate while `count > 0`, you cancel it against one candidate vote.
 This simulates removing opposite votes in pairs.
-Since a true majority m satisfies `#m` > n/2, after maximal cancellation at least one m remains.
+Since a true majority `m` satisfies `#m > n/2`, after maximal cancellation at least one `m` remains.
 The algorithm’s candidate at the end is exactly the element that survives this cancellation.

 # Majority by Cancellation: a concise derivation of Boyer–Moore